-In its capacity as Administration Agent, CACEIS BANK, Luxembourg Branch shall notably perform the calculation of the net asset value of units for each existing Class or Compartment of the Company, management of accounts, the preparation of the annual and semi-annual financial statements and execute all tasks required as central administration.
+In its capacity as Administration Agent, CACEIS BANK, Luxembourg Branch will exercise three main functions: the registrar function, the NAV calculation and accounting function, and the client communication function.
+CACEIS BANK, Luxembourg branch shall notably perform the calculation of the net asset value of units for each existing Class or Compartment of the Company, management of accounts, the preparation of the annual and semi-annual financial statements and execute all tasks required as central administration.